abhi-sawant/sigma/README.md

 # Sigma
 This project is my take on the homepage design of our college website.

+## Links
+This project is hosted on github pages - [Click Here](https://abhi-sawant.github.io/sigma/) Our college's current website - [Click Here](https://sigma.ac.in/)

 ## Laguages and Tools used
 - HTML, CSS, JS (of course)
 - cssnano, postcss and sass